the-pawel-wojcik/tpws/readme.md

 # Custom bibliography style for biblatex
-This custom style was recommended to be used in presentations.
+This custom style was recommended to be used in the `beamer` presentations.

 ## Installation

-You should have a local `texmf`.
+You should have a local `texmf` directory.
 If you know where it is this is what you do
 ```bash
 texmf/tex/latex/biblatex/bbx # this is where .bbx goes
 texmf/tex/latex/biblatex/cbx # this is where .cbx goes